Continuing Education Courses > Sacral Nerve Manual Assessment and Treatment - Remote Course

 Nerves transmit pain messages.
 When nerves are compressed, they can cause pain or weakness.
 Pelvic rehab is traditionally centered around muscles, but muscles are at the will of the innervating nerve.
 Frequently the nerve is overlooked as the source of pain or weakness.
 Unfortunately, the patients who receive diagnoses such as neuropathic pain or nerve entrapment are presented with few options.
 Pelvic neural pain can be mimic or be the actual cause of vulvodynia, labial pain, gluteal and low back pain, SI pain, lower abdominal and bladder pain, pubic symphysis pain, as well as many other syndromes and weakness, such as hypertonicity in the pelvic floor or anorgasmia.

-This first sacral course course will be around 45% Lab and 55% lecture and pre-study.
-It is a modification of the prior 3 day sacral nerve class to allow for distance learning during Covid.
+This first sacral course will be around 45% Lab and 55% lecture and pre-study.
+It is a modification of the prior 3-day sacral nerve class to allow for distance learning during Covid.
 All lab techniques for this class are external.
-The didactic approach will be self paced in the two weeks prior to class (8 hours), and the live zoom class time will be two partial days of lab and discussion/QA
+The didactic approach will be self-paced in the two weeks prior to class (8 hours), and the live zoom class time will be two partial days of lab and discussion Q and A

 Participants must have prior experience with internal vaginal assessment.
 Pelvic Floor Level One and intermediate coursework, Pelvic Floor Level 2A or other intra-rectal mapping course is a required pre-requisite.

 Gray's Anatomy for Students - Available at a 25% Discount for Herman & Wallace registrants with promo code 70484.
 Registrants who already own a copy of this or a corresponding textbook are not required to purchase an additional one.